camlee/power-meter/esp32-viewe/README.md

 ## Remote display and control

-Once the meter is on Wi-Fi or its local AP, its local web interface exposes the actual LCD framebuffer and a virtual touch input without a browser token:
+On the `meter-viewe` target, the local web interface exposes the actual LCD framebuffer and a virtual touch input without a browser token:

 ```sh